ab-shetty/207-Project-Zillow/README.md

 https://www.kaggle.com/competitions/zillow-prize-1

-Question: Can we improve the Zillow Zestimate?
+**Question:** Can we improve the Zillow Zestimate?
 YES Specifically, predict the log-error between Zillow’s Zestimate and the actual sale price, given all the features of a home.
 The log error is defined as 𝑙𝑜𝑔𝑒𝑟𝑟𝑜𝑟=𝑙𝑜𝑔(𝑍𝑒𝑠𝑡𝑖𝑚𝑎𝑡𝑒)−𝑙𝑜𝑔(𝑆𝑎𝑙𝑒𝑃𝑟𝑖𝑐𝑒)

-Motivation (Why is it interesting?):
+**Motivation (Why is it interesting?):**
-.
-Zillow has since become established as one of the largest, most trusted marketplaces for real estate information in the U.S. and a leading example of impactful machine learning
+* Zillow has since become established as one of the largest, most trusted marketplaces for real estate information in the U.S. and a leading example of impactful machine learning
-. $1M Kaggle competition closed in 2018
+* $1M Kaggle competition closed in 2018
-.
-Well defined problem
+* Well defined problem
-.
-Scores from the Kaggle leaderboard are published to benchmark our models
+* Scores from the Kaggle leaderboard are published to benchmark our models

-Data: Full list of real estate properties in three counties (Los Angeles, Orange and Ventura, California) data in 2016 for train and validation.
+**Data:** Full list of real estate properties in three counties (Los Angeles, Orange and Ventura, California) data in 2016 for train and validation.
 Zillow maintains public (2016) and private (2017) data for testing used for competition scoring.

-Modeling/Experiments:
+**Modeling/Experiments:**
-.
-Multi linear regression - Worse than Zillow
+* Multi linear regression - Worse than Zillow
-.
-Neural Networks - Better than Zillow
+* Neural Networks - Better than Zillow
-.
-Gradient Boosting Algorithms - Better than Zillow
+* Gradient Boosting Algorithms - Better than Zillow
-.
-Combination (Neural Network with XGBoost) - Better than Zillow
+* Combination (Neural Network with XGBoost) - Better than Zillow

-Future Work: Feature Engineering, Explore other Combination Models
+**Future Work:** Feature Engineering, Explore other Combination Models

 ## Model 1: Linear Regression